 How much of the total knowledge and how fundamental is that knowledge?
 Perhaps people learned approximately linearly through time.
 We’ve had spoken language for, let us say, 100,000 years although it could be much longer.
 At best, people learn about four “chunks” per second.
 A “chunk” is basically a new configuration of things you already know.
 We measure the information in a computer in terms of “bits” but this turns out not to be a very good measure for people (or other animals).
 If you have to learn “A CAD” it is pretty easy.
 It is essentially only one “chunk.”
 If you know how to read hexadecimal then “ACAD” is equal to 10-12-10-13.
 It is easier to remember “a cad” than to remember “10-12-10-13.”
 That in turn is easier than the binary string: “1010110010101101” though they have the same bits.
 In the same way, it is much easier to recall the password: “Thistooshallpass” than the password: “ooassllapsTsthih.”
 That is the basic concept behind “chunks” as a measure.
 How easily we learn new things depends heavily on what we already know.
 One major problem with trying to learn a new language is that we keep thinking of it (and even hearing it) in terms of the language we already know.
 In fact, studies with infants show that by a few weeks of age, they are already less able to distinguish sounds that make no difference in their native language than they were at birth.

 Psychology is endlessly fascinating!
 But let’s return to our calculations.
 If you are awake, on average for 16 hours a day for your lifetime of 100 years, you would have an opportunity to learn 4 chunks/second x 60 seconds/minute x 60 minutes/hour x 16 hours/day x 365 days/year x 100 years for a total of 12,600,000,000 chunks!
 That is a lot!
 Of course, that is rather an ideal case.
-If you don’t read and watch the same TV shows and hang out with the same people you may not get your full 12 billion chunks worth of learning, but it’s still going to be a lot.
+If you don’t read and instead every week, watch the same TV shows and hang out with the same people you may not get your full 12 billion chunks worth of learning, but it’s still going to be a lot.

 We humans have been communicating and learning through speech though for at least 100,000 years.
 That is more than 1000 times as long as you’ve been alive.
 For a long time, the population of the earth was far less than today, but sill likely over a million people for most of that time.
 Since each person grows up in a different environment, they learn different things.
 Leaving aside the fact that the population of the earth is now about 7 billion and just using the very conservative 1 million figure, you know about 1/1000000000 or a billionth of what humans collectively have learned.
 (For a more in-depth estimate, check out the link below).